 HELO Constituency Group

-One of NLC’s five constituency groups, Hispanic Elected Local Officials (HELO) is a space for members to make meaningful connections with fellow Hispanic and Latino local officials, share best practices and advocate for policies that benefit their community.
+One of NLC’s six constituency groups, Hispanic Elected Local Officials (HELO) is a space for members to make meaningful connections with fellow Hispanic and Latino local officials, share best practices and advocate for policies that benefit their community.

 Established in 1976, HELO tackles current issues facing the Latino and Hispanic communities.
 It provides guidance to the NLC Board of Directors and Federal Advocacy Committees and influences NLC advocacy platforms.
 In recent years, HELO has promoted the education of Hispanic youth, immigration reform, bilingual education, voting rights and minority business enterprise programs.

 The Hispanic Elected Local Officials (HELO) Constituency Group is a caucus within NLC that represents the interests of Hispanic and Latino local elected officials.

 HELO Membership Details